sshaar/clef2020-factchecking-task5/README.md

 ## Evaluation Results

-You can find the results in the spreadsheet, https://docs.google.com/spreadsheets/d/1-piLMaTvLgK3pcMsUnAlrw-z0_a7hlhTYAC-2cCxMvY/edit?usp=sharing.
+You can find the results in this spreadsheet, https://tinyurl.com/y9sjooxo.

 ## List of Versions